There is nothing there, yet it is still a sculpture.

 Visiting Double Negative

 Double Negative is located in a rather remote area of the Nevada desert, but it can be visited relatively easily from Las Vegas.
-The journey requires travel on unpaved, rocky roads, so a four-wheel drive vehicle with high clearance is highly recommended.
+The journey requires travel on unpaved, rocky roads, so a vehicle with high clearance and good tires is highly recommended.

 Reliable directions to Double Negative can be hard to come by, even from locals in Overton or via Google Maps.
-It can be very easy to become disoriented on the mesa, and a cell phone signal may not be available.
-We therefore encourage you to save or print these directions.
+It can be very easy to become disoriented on the mesa, particularly given the numerous unpaved roads, and a cell phone signal may not be available.
+We therefore encourage you to either print these directions or pull them up on your cell phone while in Overton, to ensure that they will be available offline.

-Some walking in rocky, sandy terrain is required, so you should be prepared for exposure to desert temperatures, which can run up to 120 degrees in the summer.
+Some walking in rocky, sandy terrain is required, so you should be prepared for exposure to desert temperatures, which in the summer can run up to 120 degrees.
 We recommend that you bring extra water and wear sturdy walking shoes.

 The mostly unpaved road to Double Negative is most easily traveled from Overton.
-Overton can be reached via I-15 Exit 93 - NV Hwy 169 - towards Logandale/Overton.
-Overton is approximately 65 miles from the Las Vegas Strip and is approximately 11 miles south-east of I-15 on NV Hwy 169.
+Overton can be reached from Las Vegas by traveling North on I-15 for approximately 55 miles and taking Exit 93 - NV Hwy 169 - towards Logandale/Overton.
+Overton is approximately 11 miles south-east of I-15 on NV Hwy 169.

-Follow Cooper Street up the hill until you hit the Overton Airport (marked on the map above).
-At the airport, turn right onto Mormon Mesa Road.
+Follow Cooper Street through a residential neighborhood, up a small hill, and out of town until you hit the Overton Airport (marked on the map above).
+Near the airport, Cooper veers right and becomes Mormon Mesa Road.
+(If you took a left onto Airport Rd., make an immediate right just before the Airport to hit Mormon Mesa Road.)

 Continue on Mormon Mesa Road towards the large mesa ahead of you.
 This is the Mormon Mesa, or Virgin River Mesa.
-The road is only partially paved; most of the rest of the way it is graded gravel.
-Follow Mormon Mesa Road to the top of the mesa.
+The road is only partially paved; most of the rest of the way it is dirt/graded gravel.
+Climb on Mormon Mesa Road up to the top of the mesa.

 As you come to the top of the mesa (marked "Mesa Edge" on the map), you will pass a cattle guard.
-Continue east across the mesa for 2.7 miles.
-Do NOT leave the mesa.
+Continue east across the mesa, a bit more than 2.7 miles Do NOT leave the mesa.
 If you are descending down the east edge of the Mesa, you have gone too far.

 Just before you come across a second cattle guard (marked "Cattle Guard" on the map) at the east edge of the mesa, there will be a less-traveled road that extends along the rim of the mesa.
-Turn left onto this rim road and follow it north 1.3 miles.
+Note your mileage, turn left onto this rim road, and follow it north for 1.4 miles.

-After 1.3 miles on the rim road, park your vehicle.
+After 1.4 miles on the rim road (via a relatively direct route), park your vehicle.
 Walk east towards the rim of the mesa until you find the earthwork.
-You should be within 50 yards of the earthwork.
+You should be within approximately 50 yards of the earthwork.
+We estimate that, even using an extremely circuitous route following nearly every contour of the mesa edge -- which, again, is not not necessary -- you should hit the artwork at approximately 2.6-2.7 miles.

 Part of the beauty of earthworks lies in their natural surroundings.
 Please do not disturb the desert ecosystem found around Double Negative.
 The surrounding area is public land belonging to the Bureau of Reclamation or the Bureau of Land Management.
 Collecting or disturbing plants, fossils, or artifacts on this land is prohibited.